This post may contain affiliate links which will not change your price but will share some commission. Please read my privacy policy.

 Prosciutto Pasta Recipe

 I am a firm believer that everyone needs a great plate of pasta every now and then.
-To me, there is nothing better than the perfect plate of pasta filled with incredible flavors and textures.
+To me, there is nothing better than the perfect plate of noodles featuring incredible flavors and textures.

-If you are looking for that delicious plate of pasta or just want to try out a new pasta recipe worth talking about, this one is for you.
+If you are looking for that delicious plate of pasta or just want to try out a new pasta recipe worth talking about, this prosciutto pasta dish is for you.

 MINT PESTO PROSCIUTTO PASTA INGREDIENTS